ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_S3_direct**](https://github.com/KunmyonChoi/ComfyUI_S3_direct): ComfyUI custom_node that load and save file directly from S3
 - [**comfyui-mosaic-blur**](https://github.com/fuselayer/comfyui-mosaic-blur): A simple mosaic blur node for ComfyUI that uses CV2 or Pillow
 - [**ComfyUI-RyuuNoodles**](https://github.com/DraconicDragon/ComfyUI-RyuuNoodles): Collection of one or more custom nodes for ComfyUI made mainly for personal use (GitHub README for more info).
+- [**ComfyUI Mask Area Condition**](https://github.com/a-und-b/ComfyUI_MaskAreaCondition): A simple custom node for ComfyUI that analyzes the size (area) of a mask relative to the total image area.
+Its primary purpose is to enable conditional workflows, allowing you to run specific processes (like face detailing) only when needed based on the size of the detected object (e.g., a face mask).
 - [**Comfyui-Template-Loader**](https://github.com/r3dsd/comfyui-template-loader): Easily Load Your Frequently Used Prompts in ComfyUI
 - [**comfyui-rapidfire**](https://github.com/Zeks/comfyui-rapidfire): A set of nodes for rapidfiring the half backed latents, cleaning up obvious bad generations and automatically queueing the rest to fully generate.
 - [**PixelML ComfyUI Nodes**](https://github.com/PixelML/ComfyUI-PixelML-CustomNodes): A collection of custom nodes for ComfyUI focused on variable handling and workflow automation.